 View All

 Take a journey through Japanese history as you travel west from modern Tokyo, through the beautifully preserved villages of the Japanese Alps and scenic central heartlands to Hiroshima and Osaka.
-Perfect for the first-time visitor, this in-depth tour of Japan has been carefully designed to include all the must-see sights and experiences on Honshu Island including six UNESCO world heritage sites.
+Perfect for the first-time visitor, this in-depth guided tour to Japan has been carefully designed to include all the must-see sights and experiences on Honshu Island including six UNESCO world heritage sites.

 You arrive into the dazzle of Tokyo, Japan’s capital city, with its bright lights and futuristic nature.
 Here you explore the old and the new, take a walk through the Sumo district, and head out on a day trip to nearby Hakone for iconic views – weather permitting – of snow-capped Mount Fuji.

 Heading north into the more tranquil Japanese Alps you visit a museum to view woodblock paintings by the master artist Hokusai Katsushika, watch the famous “snow monkeys” bathe in the hot springs at Yudanaka and step inside the imposing black and white walls of Matsumoto ‘Crow’ Castle, one of the oldest in Japan.
-From here you continue your journey west to Narai, one of the best preserved post towns on the ancient Nakasendo Trail, enjoying glimpses of the snow capped Alps as you travel by train through the mountains.
+From here you continue your Japan tour, travelling west to Narai, one of the best preserved post towns on the ancient Nakasendo Trail, enjoying glimpses of the snow capped Alps as you travel by train through the mountains.
 In historic Takayama you explore the quaint Sanmachisuji district, sample some saké and shop at the lively morning market, before continuing on to Kyoto and Nara – the cultural heartlands of Japan.
-Only a privileged few get to experience a genuine tea ceremony hosted by an elegant maiko (an apprentice geisha) as you will today in Kyoto, alongside a walk through the much-photographed 5,000 red tori gates to Fushimi Inari Shrine and a day-trip to Nara.
-The scenic Nankai railway brings you to Mount Koya, a mountain monastery home to over a hundred temples.
-Here you spend the night at a shukubo in a working Buddhist temple, joining the monks for prayers in the morning before visiting beautiful, UNESCO-listed Himeji Castle.
-Travelling on by bullet train you explore the modern city of Hiroshima and visit scenic Miyajima, a sacred island in the Seto Inland Sea.
+Only a privileged few get to experience a genuine tea ceremony hosted by an elegant maiko (an apprentice geisha) as you will today in Kyoto, alongside visits to key cultural sights and a day-trip to Nara.

 At a glance